semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Improved job logs with collapsable command lines and dark theme.
 - Activity Monitor page that provides a handy overview of your running pipelines and quota limits.

-You can read more about new UI in our [latest blog post](https://semaphoreci.com/blog/refreshed-new-ui-for-a-greater-experience).
+You can read more about new UI in this [blog post](https://semaphoreci.com/blog/refreshed-new-ui-for-a-greater-experience).
-If you want to try out the new UI but it's not yet rolled out to your organization, please reach out to [our support team](mailto:support@semaphoreci.com).
+If you want to try out the new UI, but it hasn't yet rolled out to your organization, please reach out to [our support team](mailto:support@semaphoreci.com).

 **(Improved) macOS Xcode11 image update**
-**(Updated)** Xcode 11.6 installed, to switch version simply use `xcversion select 11.6`
+**(Updated)** Xcode 11.6 installed.
+To switch version simply use `xcversion select 11.6`
 **(Deprecated)** Xcode 11.2.1 will be removed from the images with the next release.

 To learn more about this image, check our [macOS Xcode 11 page](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/).

 ### Week of August 24, 2020
-**(New) Information on promoter is stored in enviroment variable**
+**(New) Information on promoter is stored in related enviroment variable**
-Inside a Semaphore job you can now see who initiated the promotion by checking the value of `SEMAPHORE_PIPELINE_PROMOTED_BY` environment variable.
+Inside a Semaphore job you can now see who initiated a promotion by checking the value of the `SEMAPHORE_PIPELINE_PROMOTED_BY` environment variable.

 Information on all available enviroment variables can be found in our [documentation](https://docs.semaphoreci.com/ci-cd-environment/environment-variables/#semaphore_pipeline_promoted_by).